drhsqlite/fossil-mirror/www/whyallinone.md

       features and their concomitant complexity?

-      Considerations such as these push many into centralized hosting servides such as GitHub, GitLab, Bitbucket, and so forth, but that just takes you back to point 3 above.
+      Considerations such as these push many into centralized hosting services such as GitHub, GitLab, Bitbucket, and so forth, but that just takes you back to point 3 above.

   8. Hosting all of these elements within a single service gives a